rShetty/awesome-podcasts/README.md

   * **Frequency** : Multiple episodes every week

 * [Software Engineering Radio](http://www.se-radio.net/)

+  * **Description**: Targeted at the professional software developer, aiming to be a lasting educational resource, not a newscast.
+Talks from experts from the software engineering world about the full range of topics that matter to professional developers.
+  * **Frequency**: Three to four times a month

 * [Soft Skills Engineering](https://softskills.audio/) ([iTunes](https://itunes.apple.com/us/podcast/soft-skills-engineering/id1091341048?mt=2) | [Overcast](https://overcast.fm/itunes1091341048/soft-skills-engineering) | [Android](https://subscribeonandroid.com/feeds.feedburner.com/SoftSkillsEngineering))